Listening with the Heart - a Guide for Compassionate Listening

-This guidebook has been written to answer the many requests for more information about Compassionate Listening.
+This guidebook by Carol Hwoschinsky, was written to answer the many requests for more information about Compassionate Listening.
 What is it?
 Why do we do it?
 What are its applications?
 When is it appropriate and when is it not?
 How do we do it?
 How could someone become involved?
 The book is organized around these questions.

-The book was written with the belief that this work should expand and become the basis of all dialogue, whether a Compassionate Listening project, or any other communication.
+The book was written with the belief that this work should expand and become the basis of all dialogue.
 It serves as an invitation to enlarge the community of people, world wide, who know the importance of respect and compassion in all human interactions.
 It is meant to be both inspirational and practical.
-All proceeds from the sale of this Guidebook go to The Compassionate Listening Project.
+All proceeds from the sale of this Guidebook go to the Compassionate Listening Project.

 Table of Contents